MetaphorData/connectors/metaphor/notion/README.md

 # Notion Connector

 This connector extracts documents from an appropriately configured Notion site using the [Notion API](https://developers.notion.com/reference/intro) and the [LlamaIndex loader](https://llamahub.ai/l/notion) for Notion.
+It relies on a configured Azure OpenAI embedding model to get the appropriate vector embeddings for input documents.

 ## Setup